 Small town size.
-The town has money in the bank and should be careful about spending.
+The town has moving in the bank and should be cantul about spending.

-You Grow or die off.
-Counden should remain a "bedroom" community with commerced growth along Rt.
-13.

-Added residences should all be single family homes.
+Should Camden grow or remain pretty much as it is? you grow or die off.
+Coundres should terrain a "bedroom" community with commercial growth along Rt.
+13. Added residences shall all be single family homes.

-The by pass should be wilt with an overpass over the tailroad tracks to convertints Pt 10 west of the town.
+The by pass should be built with an overpass over the railroad tracks to connection to Rt 10 west of the toward